serrodcal-quarkus/quarkus-architecture/README.md

-According to [this page](https://kind.sigs.k8s.io/docs/user/ingress/), it is possible to create an ingress controller to assign an static IP to your cluster and also to be able to call the componentes using an ingress and avoiding port forwarding.
+According to [this page](https://kind.sigs.k8s.io/docs/user/ingress/), it is possible to create an ingress controller to assign an static IP to your cluster and also to be able to call the components using an ingress and avoiding port forwarding.

 ![](/img/ingress.png)